Pubs on 22 Tram Line

 Bottle shop with a bar.

-Literary cafe with vegan and vegetarian food and some interesting beers.
+Literary cafe with vegan and vegetarian food and a house beer from Strakonice and beers from Klostermann and Ferdinand.

 There are actually two drinking places in the monastery courtyard.
-The original Šenk which is a restaurant and the new Sypka (Granary) which is more of a tap room with limited food selection.
+The original Šenk which is a restaurant and the new Sypka (Granary) which is more of a tap room with limited food selection (weekdays from 2pm, weekends from 10am)

 Bottle shop with three taps.
 All bottled beers can be consumed on site.